contao/contao/UPGRADE.md

 ## Version 4.* to 5.0

+### Unknown insert tags

+Unknown insert tags are no longer removed from the resulting text.
+Instead they are now kept as is and are visible in the front end.

 ### Insert tag hooks

 The `$cache` parameter is no longer passed to the `replaceInsertTags` and the `insertTagFlags` hooks.
 An empty array is